DrorHarari/run/README.md

 -----
     run [options] <program> <...program parameters...>
     program:	(Partial) name of program without .exe
-    -l:		Just list matching names
+    -l		Just list matching names
-    -#:		Force the use of the #'th program (as shown with -l)
+    -#		Force the use of the #'th program (as shown with -l) -w		Use whole-word search
-    -w:		Use whole-word search
+    -p		Pause after run

 Example
 -------